 Atlas Air Boeing 747-200F.

-N181AN, the Boeing 757-200 in which I had arrived, looked beautiful there in the gate, as can be seen in the series of four photos that are coming next:
+N181AN, the Boeing 757-200 in which I had arrived, looked beautiful there in the gate.
+You can confirm it in the series of four photos that are coming next.

 Airplane: Boeing 737-800